conda-forge/conda-forge.github.io/docs/how-to/basics/fork-sync.md

 2. Change the branch to `main`: `git checkout main`.
 3. Pull from upstream: `git pull --ff-only upstream main`.

-If this results in a "not possible to fast-forward" error, check the section below.
+If this results in a "not possible to fast-forward" error, check [the section below](#how-to-resolve-conflicts-in-main).

 Once `main` is synced, you can create a new branch with `git checkout -b new-branch-name`.

 ## How to resolve conflicts in `main`

-When pulling from `upstream`, you might run into merge conflicts.
-This can happen if you pushed to your fork's `main` and opened a PR from that branch instead of creating a new one.
+When pulling from `upstream`, you might run into merge conflicts or "not possible to fast-forward" errors.
+This can happen if you pushed to your fork's `main` branch instead of creating a new one.

-To make your fork's `main` look like `upstream`'s:
+To make your fork's `main` identical to `upstream`'s:

-1. If you just tried to `pull`, abort with `git merge --abort`.
+1. If you just tried to `pull` and got merge conflicts, abort with `git merge --abort`.
 Otherwise, check the info in `git status` and make sure you are you are in the `main` branch: `git checkout main`.
 2. Park your local `main` in separate branch, as a backup: `git checkout -b parked-changes`.
 3. Ensure your remotes are fresh: `git fetch upstream`.
-4. Go back to `main` and reset it to `upstream`'s: `git reset --hard upstream/main`.
+4. Go back to `main` and reset it to `upstream`'s: `git checkout main && git reset --hard upstream/main`.

 Alternatively, create a backup of your `main` branch with `git checkout main && git checkout -b parked-changes` and then try to pull with a rebase strategy with `git pull --rebase upstream main`.
 The idea here is to keep only the commits from `upstream` and drop the ones you added yourself.
 [Gitlab's docs on `git rebase`](https://docs.gitlab.com/topics/git/git_rebase/) contain more details on this type of workflow.